 Sitting is just as bad as smoking and will kill you even if you exercise regularly!
 Or at least that’s what CNN and the Sydney Morning Herald tell us.
 But is sitting really as bad as they say?
-Well according to many recent studies, yes, yes it is.
+Well, according to many recent studies, yes, yes it is.
 But many people also get pain from prolonged standing.
 So what should we do in practice?

 See our answer here below.
-You can also register for one of our beginners Pilates Mat courses, which will be a great start to addressing the cause and symptoms of a sedentary work & lifestyle.
+You can also register for one of our beginners Pilates Mat courses, which will be a great start in addressing the cause and symptoms of a sedentary work & lifestyle.

-With the evolution of technology our lives have become increasingly more sedentary.
-We sit more than we ever have before, whether that be in front of the TV, or in front of a computer at work.
+With the evolution of technology, our lives have become increasingly more sedentary.
+We sit more than ever we have before, whether that be in front of the TV, or in front of a computer at work.
 These changing lifestyle habits have led to an increase in health conditions such as cancer, heart disease, diabetes, kidney and liver conditions, and DVT (deep vein thrombosis).
 One study even links sitting with a shortened lifespan.

 The reason for this is simple.
 Our bodies are made to move.
 When they don’t move they become agitated and don’t work as well as they should.
 Constant sitting compresses your muscles which restricts blood flow and circulation, which then restricts the flow of oxygen to your brain which means you aren’t using as much of your brain as you should be.
 In short your body goes into shut down mode.

 So if you’re worried that you’re sitting too much you know what to do…..
 Get up and get moving!

 But if you have to stay seated or standing for prolonged periods, then here are some simple and easy Pilates exercises that can be done while at your desk or also whilst standing: